-There are 2 main use cases for such Agent Containers:
+There are 3 main use cases for such Agent Containers:

 - To send files to the AE SaaS server; to serve as local "hot folder".
-For example - to trigger an action. - to send JDF files from your local MIS to the AE SaaS server.
+For example - to trigger an action. - to send JDF files from your local MIS to the AE SaaS server - to be able to use TIFF Devices.